-When patients from in and around Twin Falls, Idaho and Gooding, Idaho suffer from shoulder and knee injuries.
-Dr. David Christensen provides minimally invasive arthroscopic treatment from his practice, Intermountain Spine and Orthopedics.
+When patients suffer from shoulder and knee injuries, Dr. David Christensen can provide minimally invasive arthroscopic treatment for injuries occurring within the joints.

 Rotator cuff tears are either acute or degenerative.
 Acute tears are typically caused by an accident or sudden injury.
 For example, a fall on an outstretched arm or lifting an overly heavy item with a jerking motion can tear the rotator cuff.
 Similarly, a tear can also occur with a broken collarbone or dislocated shoulder.
 Degenerative tears are more common and occur because the tendon has worn down over time.
 If you have a degenerative tear in one shoulder, it is more likely to tear the opposite shoulder because you will overcompensate with your uninjured arm.
 Repeating the same motions over and over again- like when a person participates in baseball, tennis, rowing, or weightlifting- can put a person at risk for overuse tears.
 As a person ages, the blood supply in the tendons also declines which impairs the body's natural ability to repair itself.
 Bone spurs also commonly develop with age.
 Lifting the arm causes the tendon to rub on the spur.
 This is called shoulder impingement.
 This weakens the tendon, making it even more susceptible to tearing.